-Our principal office is approximately 14,000 square feet of office, warehouse and assembly space in Rockaway, New Jersey pursuant to a lease that expires in 2024 (subject to our right to extend for an additional five years).
-Our former principal office consisted of approximately 25,000 square feet of leased office space in Basking Ridge, NJ.
-Since the spring of 2020, as a result of COVID-19, our employees previously based in Basking Ridge generally have conducted business remotely.
-In the fourth quarter of 2020, we formally vacated the Basking Ridge, NJ facility and the lease to this facility was formally terminated in 2021.
+Our principal office is approximately 22,557 square feet of office, warehouse and assembly space in Rockaway, New Jersey pursuant to a lease that expires in 2034.
+Since the spring of 2020, most of our employees have conducted business remotely.
 Management believes our facilities in Rockaway are currently suitable for their intended use.
 We may in the future add new facilities or expand or relinquish existing facilities as our needs evolve, and we believe that should the need arise, suitable additional or substitute space will be available as needed to accommodate any expansion of our operations.